kenshin23/CarND-Behavioral-Cloning/writeup_report.md

 To capture good driving behavior, the simulator was run on Windows 10 x64 using a PlayStation 4 controller to try and keep inputs smooth.
 Approximately 5-6 laps were run around the test (left) course, with 2 additional laps training for recovery, i.e.: one where I recorded driving going back to center from the right part of the track, and a similar one but from the left side.
 To avoid bias towards straight driving, 5-6 more laps were run around the track, but in the opposite direction.
 Here is an example image of center lane driving:

-![alt text][image2]
+![Center Driving][image1]

 Here are examples of left and right-side recovery, to teach the car what to do when it is too far left or right from the center of the road.
 These images show what a recovery looks like, from the left and right sides of the road, respectively:

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]
+![Left Recovery][image2]
+![Right Recovery][image3]

 To augment the data set, I originally used the entire training set as a validation set, and instead used cropping, resizing, brightness changes, image translations, and horizontal flips, to create an entirely different training set using a Keras generator, all suggested by Vivek Yadav's Medium post.
-For example, here is an image that has then been flipped horizontally:

-![alt text][image6]
-![alt text][image7]
+For example, here is the output of the generator for a batch size of 16:

+![Generator output (Data Augmentation)][image4]

 After the collection process, I had 13698 data points, which tripled if you include left and right cameras.